 Since his parents were from Hindu background Maniam’s remains were taken to Seremban town and cremated.
 Maniam had never left a will for a Bahá’í burial as he himself would not have expected an early passing at that tender age.
 With the cremation of Maniam’s earthly remains, nothing remained of him, except the meritorious services he had rendered.
 A few days after Maniam’s passing, his father Mr. Chinnadurai, a retired officer at the Negeri Sembilan State Treasury where Mr. K. Rajah worked donated a huge collection of Bahá’í books belonging to Maniam to the Bahá’í Centre in Seremban.

-At the historical Oceanic Conference of the South China Seas held in Singapore from 1-3 January 1971, a special time was allocated to remember Maniam.
-In the presence of the 641 participants that included believers and pioneers from overseas, and the Hands of the Cause of God Enoch Olinga and Collis Featherstone, a special prayer was read for his soul, following a short introduction on the saintly life of Maniam.
+At the historical Oceanic Conference of the South China Seas held in Singapore from 1 to 3 January 1971, a special time was allocated to remember Maniam.
+In the presence of the 641 participants that included believers and pioneers from overseas, and the Hands of the Cause of God Mr. Enoch Olinga and Mr. Collis Featherstone, a special prayer was read for his soul, following a short introduction on the saintly life of Maniam.
 That was the only sad moment during the Conference, and yet remained rejuvenated in the minds of the participants.
 Maniam received all praises at this special session, with the participants listening with pin drop silence.
 His saintly and meaningful life was well echoed in the April 1971 issue of the Bahá’í News published by the National Spiritual Assembly of the Bahá’ís of United States of America.
 The magazine mentioned, “He was indeed a descendant of the Dawn Breakers.”
-He was the first Bahá’í martyr in the Malaysian soil.

 When Benedict Chee heard of the passing of Maniam, he was too shocked.
 He recollected Maniam repeating in the jungles, “Ben, this would be my last trip and others have to bear the torch.
 I am too old and do not have the energy I had before.”
 Benedict Chee pondered if Maniam knew his days were coming to a close.